iluvjava/Maths/Notebook 2.0/AMATH 503/Fourier Transform (PDE Flavor).md

 Where $AB = \frac{1}{2\pi}$

 Like that.
-The freuencies in the kernels should have opposite signs, and then the constant must has a product that equals to $\frac{1}{2\pi}$.
-And when this is true, we can make sure that it perserves the properties of the Fourier Transform, and the inverse Fourier Transform on the Fourier Transform is going to be the identity transform.
+The frequencies in the kernels should have opposite signs, and then the constant must has a product that equals to $\frac{1}{2\pi}$.
+And when this is true, we can make sure that it preserves the properties of the Fourier Transform, and the inverse Fourier Transform on the Fourier Transform is going to be the identity transform.

-But in practice, we will usually use this type of fourier transform:
+But in practice, we will usually use this type of Fourier transform:

 $$
 \mathcal{F}[u](w) = \int_{-\infty}^{\infty}